Colin Greathead1

 A memorial service will be held at 8 p.m.
 Friday in Kelso-Cornelius Funeral Home, McConnellsburg.
 In accordance with her wishes, her body was donated to the Humanity Gift Center for anatomical research at Penn State Milton S. Hershey Medical Center.
 Burial of ashes will be in Union Cemetery at the convenience of the family.

-Memorial contributions may be made to Fulton County Library, 227 N. First St., McConnellsburg 17233.7 She was buried in 2001 in Fulton Cemetery - Union, Fulton County, Pennsylvania, USA.1
+Memorial contributions may be made to Fulton County Library, 227 N. First St., McConnellsburg 17233.12 Audrey was buried in 2001 in Fulton Cemetery - Union, Fulton County, Pennsylvania, USA, The inscription on her grave read:

 Children of Audrey P Pincher and John Wesley Greathead